 Acoustic Blues Act of the Year

-An UK acoustic act that, during the Awards year, has made the most significant impact through the quality of his/her/their performance and/or recordings.
+– A UK acoustic blues artist, duo or band that, during the Awards year, has made the most significant impact through the quality of his/her/their performance and/or recordings.

 Jules Fothergill Young Blues Artist of the Year